viddotech/videoalchemy/docs/index.md

 Thank you for being part of the VideoAlchemy community.
 Together, we can continue building something amazing.

-[Donate here](donate.md) and help us shape the future of VideoAlchemy.
+[Sponsor us here](sponsor.md) and play a pivotal role in shaping the future of VideoAlchemy.